trigg/Rebuttal/README.md

 # Rebuttal Electron App

-Install this repository and run `electron . --url=wss://path.to/ipc` in the root.
+Install this repository and run `npm run client -- --url=wss://127.0.0.1:9000/ipc` in the root.
+Naturally change the url to point to a running IPC URI on a server

 # Rebuttal webchat